Last will and testament

 Distribution of the Estate

 Once all preceding steps are completed, your attorney can petition the court for permission to distribute the remaining assets to the benefactors named in the last will and testament.
-Your lawyer can provide a complete accounting of every financial transaction that has been engaged in during the probate process.
-Once permission has been granted by the courts, the estate can be distributed to the beneficiaries.
+Your lawyer can provide a complete accounting of every financial transaction during the probate process.
+Once the courts grant permissio, the estate can be distributed to the beneficiaries.

 If minors are included in the bequests of the will, the law firm of Froerer & Miles can help set up a trust to accept possession of the assets.
 A trust is necessary since minors cannot own their own property.